wizzdev-pl/iot-starter/ThingsBoard/README.md

 The instruction walks you through the process of creating your own IoT device in just a few steps.

 ## What is ThingsBoard
 ThingsBoard is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
-You can host it locally on your device or use the paid cloud version
+You can host it locally on your device or use the paid cloud version.

 ## Requirements